Grey-winged trumpeter: In captivity

 Indigenous peoples tame trumpeters as sentinels because of their predator-spotting ability and loud alarm call; they are also thought to kill snakes.

 A captive grey-winged trumpeter named Trumpy was kept at Jersey Zoo by the author Gerald Durrell, and was noted for interacting with the people and animals of the zoo.
 "Trumpy" is mentioned several times in Durrell's book "Menagerie Manor".

 Status

 The IUCN follows HBW taxonomy and so assesses the grey-winged and ochre-winged trumpters separately.
 Both are rated as being of Least Concern.
 The population size of neither is known but both are believed to be decreasing.
 The white-winged trumpeter sensu lato is heavily hunted.
-It is frequently trapped by indigenous peoples but does not reproduce in that captivity.
+It is frequently trapped by indigenous peoples but does not reproduce well in captivity.
 Deforestation for timber, ranching, and gold mining is an ongoing threat.